UoMResearchIT/mine-the-gaps/README.md

 # User instructions

-See our [user instructions readme](README_instructions.md) for general and admin user instructions on how to use this web application.
+See our [user instructions readme](README_instructions.md) for general and admin user instructions on how to use this web application
-(User our example deployment: [mine-the-gaps](http://minethegaps.manchester.ac.uk/))
+(and try this out on our example deployment: [mine-the-gaps](http://minethegaps.manchester.ac.uk/))

 # Install and test locally
-How to set up a test version running on a development (test) server.
-The following instructions are to get this web app running on *your machine*, using Django's development server which runs on your machine's localhost.
+The following instructions are to get this Django web app running on any machine, using a browser and localhost.

 ## Clone this repository
 Make a copy of this code on your computer by: